The deadline for receipt of all elements of the application is January 5.

 - Application form and $50 application fee.

-- Statement of purpose, an essay of about two pages that describes the applicant's background and goals.
+- Statement of purpose, an essay of about two pages that describes the applicant's academic background and professional goals.

-- Copies of undergraduate and graduate transcripts should be scanned and included with online application.
+- Undergraduate and graduate transcripts from all higher education institutions attended.
+These should be scanned and included with online application.
 Students will be required to forward official transcripts/translations at the time of matriculation (upon enrollment) to the Graduate School to clear transcript contingencies.